 Current Research Emphases My general interests include:software model checking, software architectures, foundations of model-driven for component middleware frameworks, static and dynamic analysis of programs, program slicing, partial evaluation and program specialization, and program logics.

-I'm working on several other projects involving developing tools and techniques for Java program analysis/verification, model driven development of distributed systems, and applying these techniques to construct high-assurance software systems.
+I'm working on several other projects involving developing tools and techniques for development and verification of high-assurance software systems.

 - Medical Device Coordination Framework -- an open-source platform for integrating medical devices and coordinating their actions to support "system of systems" engineering in care-giving contexts.